wbhart/Weber1/index.md

 $$
 Q'Q = P
 $$
 be true.
-These theorems hold when just one of the two groups Q, Q' is a greatest normal divisor of P. We now assume that they both have this property, and understand by R the greatest common divisor of Q and Q'.
-This group R is then a normal divisor of P as well as of Q and Q'.
-Because if a is any element in P, and e in Q as well as in Q', then $a^{\-1}ea$ is in Q and in Q', thus also contained in R. Thus a⁻¹Ra = R, and R is a normal divisor of P and therefore a normal divisor of Q and of Q' (§4, 5.).
+These theorems hold when just one of the two groups Q, Q\textrm' is a greatest normal divisor of P. We now assume that they both have this property, and understand by R the greatest common divisor of Q and Q\textrm'.
+This group R is then a normal divisor of P as well as of Q and Q\textrm'.
+Because if a is any element in P, and e in Q as well as in Q\textrm', then $a^{-1}ea$ is in Q and in Q\textrm', thus also contained in R. Thus a⁻¹Ra = R, and R is a normal divisor of P and therefore a normal divisor of Q and of Q\textrm' (§4, 5.).
 To decompose Q into cosets of R, we choose a suitable system of elements 1, b_1, b_2, b_3 ... in Q, so that R, Rb_1, Rb_2, Rb_3 ... all become different from each other and set

 $$
 Q = R + Rb_1 + Rb_2 + Rb_3 + ...